ORVANA REPORTS CONSOLIDATED FINANCIAL RESULTS FOR THE FIRST QUARTER OF FISCAL 2023

 - Unrestricted Cash EoP ($M): 4.2

 TORONTO, Feb.
-13, 2023 /PRNewswire/ - Orvana Minerals Corp.
+13, 2023 /CNW/ - Orvana Minerals Corp.
 ORV (the "Company" or "Orvana") reports consolidated financial and operational results for the quarter ended December 31, 2022.

 This news release should be read in conjunction with the Company's Management's Discussion and Analysis, unaudited Financial Statements and Notes to unaudited Financial Statements for the corresponding period, which have been posted on the Orvana Minerals Corp.
 SEDAR profile at www.sedar.com, and which are also available on the Company's website at www.orvana.com.
 All figures are in U.S. dollars unless otherwise noted.